MottainaiCI/lxd-compose-docs/site/content/docs/getting-started.md

 +--------------------------+---------+----------------------+-----------------------------------------------+-----------------------+-----------+
 ```

 Congratulations!
-Your first project is been deployed!
+Your first project has been deployed!